-Patent Development: USPTO patent application # 14/351,56
+Patent Development: USPTO patent application # 14/351,561

-“Bodily Self-Image and Methods for Predicting Placebo Response or Response Shift” Under active review (April 2017).
+“Bodily Self-Image and Methods for Predicting Placebo Response or Response Shift” Under active review (July 2018).

 In many ways, the problem of placebo response originates from the differences between the right and left brain’s capabilities.
-The right brain perceives but does not conceptualize because the language centers are on the left.
+The right brain perceives but does not conceive because the language centers are on the left.
 Yet, the behavioral economics literature shows that both hemispheres independently assess and act according to their abilities.
 These seemingly yield Kahneman’s (“Thinking, Fast and Slow”) experiencing self (System 1) and remembering self (System 2).

 The patent for predicting placebo responders and response shifters in QOL research, utilizes a person’s shifting between conceptual and perceptual views of their mental status and pain.
 It offers up a challenge to the conceptual system that can only be over-ridden by a strong response from the perceptual system.
 People who can make this shift more readily and completely are placebo responders.
-The initial method is cumbersome, to be sure, and probably best used for important phase II trials.
-But, the patent ensures that all other easier to administer tests, like those in paper and pencil form, that relate to this shift of perspective are covered by the patent itself.
+By more quickly and completely shifting out of the conceptual view, they lose the worry, fear and stress that comes along with the basic percept of, for example, pain and so report getting better because that detrimental, unnecessary baggage has gone.